 With other recipes that contain thickeners like cornstarch or flour, you need to whisk all the filling ingredients together very carefully when it's cold in order to properly incorporate the starch or flour.
 Otherwise, the thickener will be lumpy and the edges will gel, but the lumps will not dissolve or break down.
 It's very important to whisk the filling well and to make sure there are no lumps before you bake the bars.
 The recipe below has no starch or flour in the filling, so maybe try this cooked curd filling instead next time!

-If you'd like to bake lemon cookies instead of bars, try these soft lemon crinkle cookies made with ricotta cheese.
+If you'd like to bake lemon cookies instead of bars, try these soft lemon crinkle cookies made with ricotta cheese, glazed lemon shortbread cookies, or these chewy lemon poppy seed cookies (a cream cheese cookie recipe flavoured with lemon zest and poppy seeds).
 Or take advantage of citrus season to make these other citrus dessert recipes:

 If you tried this easy recipe for lemon bars (or any other recipe on my website), please leave a ⭐ star rating and let me know how it went in the comments below.
 I love hearing from you!